shanshanhe-scholar/shanshanhe-scholar.github.io/content/home/service.md

 ### Reviewing

-I have reviewed manuscripts for the *Applied Linguistics*, *International Journal of Listening*, *International Journal of Applied Linguistics*, *Language Assessment Quarterly*, and *Research Synthesis in Applied Linguistics*, as well as proposals for conferences including AAAL, AERA, MwALT, SLRF, and TSLL.
+I have reviewed manuscripts for *Applied Linguistics*, *International Journal of Listening*, *International Journal of Applied Linguistics*, *Language Assessment Quarterly*, and *Research Synthesis in Applied Linguistics*, as well as proposals for conferences including AAAL, AERA, MwALT, SLRF, and TSLL.